paintoterms/paintoterms.github.io/README.md

 Modifications
 </h3>
 <p style="font-family:&quot;font-size:medium;">
-Painto Apps may revise these terms of use for its website and the App at any time without notice.
+FilmClips Apps may revise these terms of use for its website and the App at any time without notice.
 By using this website and the App you are agreeing to be bound by the then current version of these terms of use.
 </p>
 <h3 style="font-family:&quot;">
 Contact